frankie-2nfro-com/football_match_outcome_prediction/README.md

 ### Use the model to predict the results of the next matches

 Trying to predict for segunda_liga because of getting high score by previous milestone.
-Take the data from 2015 to train the model as randomforest_segunda_liga_from2015.joblib.
+Take the data (previous all season data + current season finished matches) from 2015 to train the model as randomforest_segunda_liga_from2015.joblib.

 ```python
 model = joblib.load('./models/randomforest_segunda_liga_from2015.joblib')